-In accordance with Government Auditing Standards, we have also issued our reports dated May 19, 2023 on our consideration of Positive Impact Health Centers, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 28, 2024 on our consideration of Positive Impact Health Centers, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Positive Impact Health Centers, Inc.'s internal control over financial reporting or on compliance.
-That reports is an integral part of an audit performed in accordance with Government Auditing Standards in considering Positive Impact Health Centers, Inc.'s internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Positive Impact Health Centers, Inc.'s internal control over financial control over financial reporting and reporting and compliance.